joeymeech/Twitter-New-Username-Bot/README.md

 This is a twitter bot that will login to your account and try to change the username, if the username is taken it will keep trying until twitter says that the username is available.
-Once it is available it will set it to your username.
+Once it is available it will set it as your new username.

 This bot comes in two different formats, twitterbot.py is just the normal bot that will open a window and you can see everything